Kangaroos: Australia’s Iconic Hopping Marvels

 Baby Kangaroo Hopping

 No, kangaroos do not throw their babies.
-They cannot physically do so with their arms and hands.
-However, a female kangaroo may eject her baby from her pouch when attacked by a predator.
-This is to draw the approaching predator to her abandoned baby allowing the female to escape.
-From a biological perspective, this approach is sound.
+It is physically impossible for them to do so with their short arms and hands.
+However, in extreme danger, a mother may eject her joey from its pouch to distract a predator and allowing her to escape.
+While it may seem cruel, this desperate move is a natural survival instinct.
 By sacrificing her baby, the mother saves herself, rather than both mother and baby falling prey to the predator.
 She can then go on to produce more babies.

-Kangaroos are not aggressive animals and rarely fight.
-Instead, fights usually break out over mating rights and are more ritualistic than aggressive.
-Contrary to popular folklore, kangaroos do not punch or box the way humans do.
-Instead, male kangaroos fight by kicking their opponent with their powerful hind legs and hitting and clawing with their front paws, which have sharp claws.
+Contrary to popular belief, kangaroos do not punch or box like humans do.
+Instead, they fight by kicking their opponent with their powerful hind legs and hitting and clawing with their front paws, which have sharp claws.
 Very rarely do kangaroos hurt each other during these fights.

 Kangaroo Drowning Dog

-Kangaroos are typically not aggressive, but pursued by especially by dogs or dingos they can defend themselves in unexpected ways.
-If near a body of water, a kangaroo may instinctively flee into the water, using it as a defensive advantage.
-If the dog follows, the kangaroo may turn and stand its ground, grabs its assailant with its powerful arms and hold it underwater in and attempt to drown it. his defensive behaviour is rare, but has been observed when kangaroos feel cornered and have no other means of escape.
-There have been no reports of kangaroos drowning people because a person would be pretty foolish to follow a kangaroo into water.
+Kangaroos are generally not aggressive, but when chased, especially by dogs or dingos, they can defend themselves in surprising ways.
+If near a body of water, a kangaroo may flee into the water, using it as a defensive barrier.
+Should the dog follow, the kangaroo may turn and stand its ground, grabs its assailant with its powerful arms and hold it underwater in and attempt to drown it.
+This defensive behaviour is rare, but has been observed when kangaroos feel cornered and have no other means of escape.
+There have been no reports of kangaroos drowning humans—because, frankly, few people would be reckless enough to chase a kangaroo into deep water.

 Kangaroo Predators and Threats What Kills Kangaroos?

-Kangaroos are generally safe from predators due to their size speed and powerful kicks.
-However, young kangaroos can be vulnerable to threats from eagles, dingoes, foxes and certain dog breeds.
-If pursued by a predator, kangaroos may attempt flight into waterways and may use their clawed forepaws to grab and drown the assailant.
+Kangaroos are generally safe from predators due to their size, speed and powerful kicks.
+However, young kangaroos fall prey to eagles, dingoes, foxes and certain dog breeds.
 Kangaroos rarely succumb to illnesses in their natural habitats.
 Droughts, motor vehicle accidents, hunting and intentional culling by the government have caused the highest mortality rates for this species.

 The procoptodon was a giant short-faced kangaroo that stood about 2m tall and weighed as much as 240kg.
-It was too heavy to hope and probably walked on its hind legs.
+It was too heavy to hop and probably walked on its hind legs.
 It lived in semi-arid areas of South Australia and New South Wales and had a diet of leaves from trees and shrubs.
 The procoptodons became extinct between 45,000 and 18,000 years ago.
-They seem to have become extinct after the arrival of humans.
 Their extinction may have been caused by human hunting, or by human fire-based deforestation in Australia.

 25 Kangaroo Facts

-- Kangaroos are hopping marsupial known as macropods.
+- Kangaroos are large-footed hopping marsupial known as macropods.

 - Only the four largest macropods are called kangaroos.